The Bankrate promise

 To see if you qualify for a Pell Grant and other financial aid, you’ll start by filling out the Free Application for Federal Student Aid (FAFSA).
 This form helps schools and government bodies determine how much aid each student is eligible for.

 The FAFSA must be completed again each year to maintain eligibility for Pell Grants and other financial aid.
+The application opens each year on Oct.
+1 for the upcoming academic year, and it’s best to apply as soon as possible to have your best shot at receiving aid.

 How do I receive my Pell Grant?